zksync-association/zksync-upgrade-verification-tool/README.md

 - **Improve Error Handling**: We plan to improve error messages and handling throughout the tool.

-- **Add File Output Option**: Implementing file output option.
+- **Add HTML File Output Option**: Implementing HTML file output option to improve diff visualization and user experience.

-- **GitHub Integration**: Enabling the tool to fetch all upgrade data directly from GitHub repositories to streamline upgrade verification processes.

-- **Network Deployment Personalization & Consistency**: Incorporating features to check for consistency between different network deployments and add a network option to choose between networks.

 We welcome community feedback and suggestions which can be submitted via our GitHub repository.